HEALTH AND SAFETY

 Children, staff, and teachers will wash hands in the front office sink before entering the classroom.

 All adults will need to have a face covering at all times.
+Face coverings should align with Saint Gabriel's policy (no offensive or inappropriate language or images).

 Teachers and staff will wear masks and/or face shields.

 If needed, teachers will be able to remove their masks when providing direct instruction while maintaining a distance from students, but they must have their face shields on during this time.
-Teachers will wear both a mask and a face shield as they circulate the classroom.

 Children are not required to wear face coverings, but it is highly recommended.